A Collaborative Effort to Lower the Region's Carbon Footprint

 There are several regional sustainability efforts underway, including those by the San Diego Association of Governments.
 However, this is a unique effort to chart out the pathways in reducing carbon across the region.
 We anticipate participation by other jurisdictions because this will help us all reach our climate action goals.
 It will also foster collaboration among various municipalities and position our region to attract state and federal resources.

-What are the key sectors that will be studied?
+What are the key sectors that were studied?

 Some of the key sectors considered in this study are energy, transportation and land-use, and buildings and industries.